 Hardy and Nance Studios, “Ratio Redux,” an exhibition of photographs created with traditional and alternative photographic processes.
 Because of the Coronavirus pandemic, the exhibition closed after the opening reception on March.
-I had two gelatin silver prints in this exhibition: Cypress Trees at Mercer Arboretum and Vasquez Rocks III.
+Two gelatin silver prints in the exhibition: Cypress Trees at Mercer Arboretum and Vasquez Rocks III.

 Recipient of a scholarship at Glassell School of Art for the Spring 2020 semester.